apkap83/b2b_tickets/README.md

 - PostgreSQL database with Sequelize ORM
 - Well-organized library structure with clear separation of concerns
 - Secure authentication with NextAuth.js and TOTP (Time-based One-Time Password)
-- Modern frontend stack (React, Material UI, Tailwind CSS)
+- Modern frontend stack (React, Material UI, Tailwind CSS, DaisyUI)
 - Docker-based deployment with support for both staging and production
 - Comprehensive testing setup with Jest and Playwright